Let’s hear it for kefir as a natural treatment for microscopic colitis: This stuff works!

-Thus, I went off it for a week.
-The first time I went off the kefir was because I thought the microscopic colitis has spontaneously resolved.
+Thus, I went off it for a week — and also because I had thought the microscopic colitis had spontaneously resolved.

 What I didn’t realize was that the kefir had seemingly subdued it.
 Not long after quitting the beverage, the symptoms returned.

 Within several days of resuming kefir, the symptoms again subsided.
 This cycle has happened several times now, and it can’t be coincidence.